-Concurrent with this offering, we will sell to Annaly 12,743,362 shares of common stock in a private offering at the same price per share as the price per share of this public offering.
-Upon completion of this offering and the concurrent private offering, Annaly will own approximately 9.6% of our outstanding common stock (which percentage excludes shares to be sold pursuant to the exercise of the underwriters' overallotment option and unvested shares of our restricted common stock granted to our executive officers and employees of our Manager or its affiliates).
+Annaly, an affiliate of our Manager, has agreed to purchase shares of stock concurrent with this offering at the same price paid by other investors in this offering such that Annaly will own 9.8% of the shares after this offering, excluding shares sold pursuant to the underwriters' exercise of their overallotment option and shares of our restricted common stock approved to be granted to our executive officers and employees of our Manager and to our independent directors.
 We plan to invest the net proceeds of this offering and the concurrent sale of shares to Annaly in accordance with our investment objectives and the strategies described in this prospectus.